 - Promptly report any interruption you feel may adversely affect your exam performance to test center staff on the day of your exam; and

 - Email the USMLE program at firstname.lastname@example.org within 10 calendar days following the date of the examination.
-Your correspondence should include your name, your USMLE ID number, the examination name (Step 1, 2 CK, or 3), the date of administration, and a detailed description of what occurred.
+Your correspondence should include your name, your USMLE ID number, the examination name (Step 1, Step 2 CK or Step 3), the date of administration, and a detailed description of what occurred.
 Making a comment in the post-examination survey does not qualify as written notification to USMLE.
 Please be advised, the USMLE program will not review cases if the difficulty experienced is a result of inadequate preparation for the exam.
 If you choose to stop testing, your exam may be scored.

 Please allow at least 15 business days for your report to be investigated and evaluated.
 You will receive a response in writing.
 Score reporting for your exam may be placed on hold until the USMLE program has completed its review.

-After completing its review, the USMLE program in its sole discretion will determine if the attempt will be scored (whether in full or by removing the impact of the issue on your score), or not scored.
+After completing its review, the USMLE program, in its sole discretion, will determine if the attempt will be scored (whether in full or by removing the impact of the issue on your score) or not scored.
 If the attempt is not scored, it may not appear on your transcript, or it may appear on your transcript as an incomplete.